Daniil Medvedev: 2020: ATP Finals champion, third Masters title

-Medvedev opened his season at the inaugural edition of the ATP Cup as Russia's top ranked singles player.
-He led Russia to the semifinals, where they were eliminated by the Serbian team after Medvedev lost to world No. 2 Novak Djokovic.
+Medvedev opened the 2020 season as Russia's top ranked singles player.at the inaugural edition of the ATP Cup He led Russia to the semifinals, where they were eliminated by the Serbian team after Medvedev lost to world No. 2 Novak Djokovic.
 At the Australian Open, Medvedev was eliminated in the fourth round by former champion Stan Wawrinka in five sets.
 During the February indoor season, Medvedev suffered early defeats in Rotterdam and Marseille.

 Following the six month hiatus caused by the COVID-19 pandemic, Medvedev failed to defend his title at Cincinnati Masters, losing to Roberto Bautista Agut in the quarterfinals.
-As the 3rd seed in the US Open, Medvedev reached the semifinals before losing to eventual champion Dominic Thiem.
+As the third seed in the US Open, Medvedev reached the semifinals before losing to eventual champion Dominic Thiem.
 At the French Open, Medvedev exited the tournament in the first round for the fourth consecutive year, losing to Márton Fucsovics.
-His struggles with form continued into the October indoor season, failing to string together more than two consecutive match wins in the St. Petersburg Open and Vienna Opens.
-Medvedev then resurged, winning his first title in a year at the Paris Masters.
+After poor results in the St. Petersburg Open and Vienna Open, Medvedev resurged, winning his first title in a year at the Paris Masters.

-At the ATP Finals, Medvedev won all his round-robin matches in straight sets, over Alexander Zverev, Novak Djokovic and Diego Schwartzman.
-Medvedev recovered from a set- and break-deficit to defeat Rafael Nadal in the semifinals, before beating Dominic Thiem in the final, once again coming from a set down.
-With the victory, he became the first player to have defeated the world's top three players at the ATP Finals, and only the fourth player (after Djokovic, Boris Becker, and David Nalbandian) to have done so at any tournament since the inception of the ATP Tour in 1990.
+At the 2020 ATP Finals, Medvedev won all his round-robin matches in straight sets over Alexander Zverev, Novak Djokovic and Diego Schwartzman.
+He came back from a set and break deficit to defeat Rafael Nadal in the semifinals, before beating Dominic Thiem in the final, which he also won after being a set down.
+With the victory, Medvedev became the first player to have defeated the world's top three players at the ATP Finals.